MaterializeInc/materialize/doc/user/content/sql/alter-cluster.md

 ALTER CLUSTER c1 SET (SIZE '100CC') WITH (WAIT UNTIL READY (TIMEOUT = '10m', ON TIMEOUT = 'COMMIT'))
 ````

-The `ALTER` statement will block while the new replica becomes ready, which
+The `ALTER` statement is blocking and will return only when the new replica
-could take as long as the specified timeout.
-During this operation, any other
+becomes ready.
+This could take as long as the specified timeout.
+During this
-reconfiguration command will block, and any connection interruption or
+operation, any other reconfiguration command issued against this cluster will
-statement cancelation will cause a rollback — no configuration changes will
+fail.
+Additionally, any connection interruption or statement cancelation will
-take effect in that case.
+cause a rollback — no configuration changes will take effect in that case.

 ## Converting unmanaged to managed clusters